sonofzappa/100-days-of-code/log.md

 ### Day 9: September 21, 2020

 **Today's Progress**:
 Finished the Technical Document Project on FCC.
+Got front end Cert!

 **Some of the big lessons today:**
 You can do most of the extra stuff bootstrap etc. offers with plain css.
 It was good to use just plain html and css again on this project.
 It helped reenforce some of those basics.